 Introduction

 Master the TDD red‑green‑refactor cycle with a focused, practical approach.
-Test‑Driven Development (TDD) is more than writing tests first — it’s a lightweight design discipline that guides each implementation step with clear, executable requirements.
-This guide walks through the Red, Green, and Refactor phases with examples, team practices, and citations to help you adopt TDD with confidence.
+Test‑Driven Development is more than writing tests first; it’s a lightweight design discipline that guides each implementation step with a clear, executable requirement.
+This guide walks through the Red, Green, and Refactor phases with examples, team practices, and citations to help you adopt TDD with confidence1.

 What TDD Really Is